timojuez/hificon/README.md

 ## Development

-### Support for other AVR brands
+### Support for other devices
-It is possible to implement the support for other AVR brands like Yamaha, Pioneer, Onkyo.
+It is possible to implement the support e.g. for other AVR brands like Yamaha, Pioneer, Onkyo.
 It is easy to connect to any network device that communicates via telnet.
 See src/protocol/* as an example.
 See also "target" parameter in config and in hifish.
 Hint: `hifish --target raw_telnet://IP:PORT -f` prints all data received from `IP` via telnet.

 ### Reverse Engineering a Target
 `hifish -f` opens a shell and prints all received data.
 Meanwhile change settings on the target e.g. with a remote and observe on what it prints.
 This may help you to program an own protocol.